sbastien14/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+Once again, we couldn't get the compiler to work, so we don't have any specific examples to give you.
+However, we think there are enough layers and that none should be added or taken away.
+The first layer defines all the terms in our language, the second tells the compiler what to do for each term in our language, the third layer turns the compiler we made into abstract normal form so the compiler built in on our devices is able to understand the compiler we've just created, in the fourth step the function creates registers that are used in any unix based operating system, and then finally in step 5 we're able to take the ANF and use the registers we created in step 4 to run our program.
+If we were to remove any of the steps, the compiler wouldn't work with a unix based OS.
+Adding anymore steps would just be redundent and unnecessary.

 [ Question 4 ]